bjornarveie/HPX_project/README.md

 #### 13.06.19
 Installed HWLOC on the cluster.
 Was able to run make on cluster for HPX, but the compilation failed.
 Need to get gcc version >= 4.9 for it to work.

+#### 17.06.19
+Fixed the make error on HPX.
+I linked to the wrong folder for the new gcc compiler...
+Got another make error, but fixed it by using this command in CMakelists.txt: set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -DBOOST_MATH_DISABLE_FLOAT128").
+So I was able to compile HPX.